trarbr/hackathon2016/readme.md

-An innovative web-app that benefits people living in Odense:
+##An innovative web-app that benefits people living in Odense:
 #Trash and Charity (TAC)
 	One week hackathon project!
 	TAC is all about distributing information about how to get rid of trash.

 ##Group members

-*Verdes Andrei, website.com
+* Andrei Verdes
-*Kim Pedersen, website.com
+* Kin Pedersen
-*Eva Šrámková, website.com
+* Eva Sramkova
-*Anders Butzbach Christensen, anders@chally.me
+* Anders Butzbach Christensen, anders@chally.me
-*Lars Svendsen, website.com
+* Lars Svendsen
-*Vigan Shemsiu, www.shemsiu.dk
+* Vigan Shemsiu, www.shemsiu.dk

 ##How might we help people living in Odense?
 We find a problem and solve it.